 Furthermore, as the world shifts its focus onto battling COVID-19, we will most likely observe a decrease in the availability of essential sexual and reproductive health services, such as pre- and post-natal health care, abortion care and access to contraceptives, of which women will mostly bear the burden.
 What we’ve observed from the Ebola crisis is that more women died as a result of the outbreak, not because of the disease itself, but because they could not access the required health services.
 Public health emergencies along with the recommended social isolation and quarantine guidelines will put increased stress on households and relationships, which is likely to result in an increase of inter-partner and sexual violence.

 Using our expertise

-Currently, we are exploring what we can do to support, and how to contribute to the fight against the spread of COVID-19 and negative outcomes that will result from the pandemic.
+We constantly explore what we can do to support, and how to contribute to, the fight against the spread of COVID-19 and negative outcomes that will result from the pandemic.
 We aim to reduce these by using our expertise on prevention and behavioural change, alongside our women-centred approach that enables us to respond to the specific needs of women and girls.
-In addition, we plan to build on the extensive network of our implementing partners that understand the dynamics and needs on the ground, and have close relationships with national and local government and community stakeholders, including health workers.
+In addition, we are building on the extensive network of our implementing partners that understand the dynamics and needs on the ground and have close relationships with national and local government and community stakeholders, including health workers.
 Finally, we recognise that our expertise on water, sanitation and hygiene, is more relevant than ever, as is our mission: a healthy life for all.